mbajaj92/Word-Frequency-Count-in-Different-Programming-Constraints/README.txt

 next function that needs to be called after the current function.
 This is used mostly in a-sync systems, where the main function passes on control to an auxilary function, and then provides the next function to be called, & moves on with its current execution concurrently.

+Style9 - TheOne
+In this programming style, we create an object abstraction; and bind all the functions to that object, such that any value that the function returns is saved in the generic value attribute in the object.